tiltobias/muGIS/docs/tutorial.md

 Ensure the following GeoJSON files are available in your project:

-- `busstopp.geojson`: locations of all bus stops
+- `busstopp.geojson`: locations of all bus stops, with an attribute `bus_lines` indicating which bus lines serve each stop.
-- `undergang.geojson`: locations of underpasses
+- `undergang.geojson`: locations of underpasses.

 ---